ortus-docs/coldbox-docs/full/getting_started_guide/index.md

 # ColdBox Getting Started Guide

-The ColdBox MVC Platform is the de-facto enterprise-level MVC framework for CFML developers.
+The ColdBox HMVC Platform is the de-facto enterprise-level HMVC framework for CFML developers.
 It's professionally backed, highly extensible, and productive.
 Getting started with ColdBox is quick and painless.
 The only thing you need to begin is [CommandBox](http://www.ortussolutions.com/products/commandbox), a command line tool for CFML developers.

 ## IDE Tools